 Official USA Rugby Concussion Policy

-As part of the USA Rugby policy in accordance with IRB regulations, if a player has suffered a concussion or a suspected concussion, he or she must be immediately removed from play.
+As part of the USA Rugby policy in accordance with World Rugby regulations, if a player has suffered a concussion or a suspected concussion, he or she must be immediately removed from play.
 The player should then be referred to and evaluated by a qualified healthcare professional to determine if the athlete has sustained a concussion.
 It is imperative that the athlete does not return to play until he or she is symptom-free and has been cleared for return to play by a qualified healthcare professional.
 USA Rugby strongly recommends that the player complete the GRTP (Graduated Return To Play) procedure prior to return to full play and competition.
 Know the "5 R's"

 Know the 5 Rs